Île-de-France tramway Line 12 Express: Planned rolling stock

-The line Évry-Massy will be run by twenty one Citadis Dualis tram-trains.
+The line is operated with 25 Class U52600 Citadis Dualis electric tram-trains.

-The Citadis Dualis, a tram-train version of Citadis, is an electrical equipment 2.65 m wide and 42 m long, with a load in the 11.5-ton axle, the maximal speed of 100 km/h.
-It is capable of strong accelerations and can climb banisters of 65%.
-Totally accessible to people with reduced mobility or in wheelchairs, it is endowed with a flat floor 38 cm in height, and can transport 250 people.
-It can circulate in double or triple units to adapt itself to the traffic.
-The material will be endowed with an air conditioning system, with a space reserved for the people with reduced mobility, of a video surveillance system as well as a system of visual and sound announcement of the served stations, and a bright display from the plan of the line.
+The Citadis Dualis, a tram-train version of Citadis, is 2.65 m wide and 42 m long, with an 11.5-ton axle load and maximum speed of 100 km/h.
+It is capable of strong accelerations and can climb grades of up to 6.5%.
+Totally accessible to people with reduced mobility or in wheelchairs, it has a flat floor 38 cm in height and can transport 250 people.
+It can be operated in double or triple units as needed to meet passenger demand.
+The tram-trains have air conditioning, a space reserved for people with reduced mobility, a video surveillance system, and electronic passenger information displays.

 Route

 The line Évry-Massy, planned to be 20 km long, will serve all in all 16 stations and stations among which 11 new stations, allowing in main-line railway lines the service of the municipalities of Longjumeau, Chilly-Mazarin and finally Épinay-sur-Orge.
 Then, in an urban tramway network, it will serve the municipalities of Épinay-sur-Orge, Morsang-sur-Orge, Viry-Châtillon, Grigny, Ris-Orangis, Courcouronnes and finally Évry.
 It will have interchanges with existing Réseau Express Régional (RER) lines B, C and D.